camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

 In math, infinite sequences and series also have cardinality.
 For instance, the cardinality of the natural numbers is $$\aleph_0$$ and the cardinality of the real numbers is $$\mathfrak{c}$$.
 One of Georg Cantor's surprising discoveries was that the set of all positive odd numbers has the same cardinality as natural numbers (intuitively, it seems like there are twice as many natural numbers as there are odd numbers).
 This is because infinite sets are not measured by counting their elements -- after all, this would be futile, because you'd go on counting forever.
 Instead, infinite sets are measured by the functions that generate them.
 If a function can be lined-up 1:1 with the natural numbers, then it has the same cardinality as the natural numbers, $$\aleph_0$$.

-Given a generator that produces the natural numbers, we can create a second function that gives us the odd numbers:
+Given a generator that produces the natural numbers, we can create a second function that gives us the odd numbers, demonstrating that these sets have the same cardinality:

 ~~~python
 def natural_numbers():